matthew-ia/cayo/README.md

 - Wrapping it in a `<slot>` is required
     - This is because Svelte only allows one `<script>` at the root of a component.
 Using `<slot>` here is a bit of a hack, but is valid Svelte.
     - The `<slot>` doesn't need to be named, it's just for readability here.
 But if you need to use `<slot>` normally in your page, you do need to make this a named slot (can be named anything).
+    - In Cayo, pages aren't passed any children to render, so `<slot>` will be unused other than in this use case.
 - The `data-cayo-entry` attribute is required, and is the actual indicator that this script should be used as the entry.
 - The `src` attribute should point at JS file that is **relative to the [`src` directory](#source-directory)**, rather than relative to the page itself